United Therapeutics: Medicines

 United Therapeutics products are sold in the U.S. and Canada, and its products are available in Central and South America, Europe, the Middle East, and Asia through various distribution partners.
 In the U.S., the company has received multiple approvals from the Food and Drug Administration.
 These cover various strengths and routes of administration for Orenitram, Remodulin, Tyvaso, and Tyvaso DPI, each indicated for the treatment of pulmonary arterial hypertension.
 Tyvaso and Tyvaso DPI are also indicated for the treatment of pulmonary hypertension associated with interstitial lung disease (PH-ILD).

 United Therapeutics also markets Adcirca (tadalafil) for the treatment of pulmonary arterial hypertension under a licensing agreement with Eli Lilly and Company.

+Remodulin

 In February 2020, the U.S. Food and Drug Administration granted clearance for the Unity Subcutaneous Delivery System for Remodulin Injection, also known as the Remunity pump, allowing the system to be used with drug cassettes that have been prefilled by specialty pharmacies.
 The Remunity system allows for constant, subcutaneous (under-the-skin) delivery of Remodulin.
 The Remunity system is indicated for the treatment of pulmonary arterial hypertension in patients older than 22.

+Unituxin

 In March 2015, the U.S. FDA approved United Therapeutics' Biologics License Application (BLA) for Unituxin.
 Unituxin is a monoclonal antibody used as a second-line treatment for children with high-risk neuroblastoma, a rare form of cancer.

+Tyvaso

 In May 2022, the U.S. FDA approved United Therapeutics' New Drug Application (NDA) for Tyvaso DPI.
 Tyvaso DPI is a dry powder inhaler containing treprostinil and is indicated for both PAH and PH-ILD.
+In 2024, Tyvaso generated $1.62 billion in revenue.